vineel7871/muv/README.md

 # Create a new environment

 # Create a new environment
-muv create myenv --python 3.10
+muv create myenv --p 3.10

 # Activate an environment
 muv activate myenv